 (a) For decisions involving public assistance, social services or child support services, compliance shall be achieved within fifteen calendar days from the date the decision is issued, but in no event later than ninety calendar days from the date of the hearing request.

 (b) For decisions involving food assistance, any increase in benefits must be reflected in the food assistance allotment within ten calendar days of receipt of the decision, even if the local agency must provide a supplement, outside the normal issuance cycle.

 The local agency may take longer than ten days if it elects to make the decision effective in the assistance group's normal issuance cycle, provided that issuance will occur within sixty calendar days of the date of the hearing request.
 If the local agency elects to follow this procedure, the benefit increase may be reflected in the normal issuance cycle or with a supplementary issuance.

 (c) When the hearing has been requested in response to the simultaneous proposal of public assistance and food assistance adverse actions, compliance shall be achieved according to public assistance timeliness standards.

 (d) Compliance shall be promptly reported to the bureau of state hearings, via a notice certifying the agency's compliance with the state hearing decision, and accompanied by appropriate documentation substantiating compliance is met.

-When the hearing decision orders action to be taken by a managed care plan, the managed care plan shall also send a copy of the notice certifying the agency's compliance with the state hearing decision, to the "Managed Care Contract Administration Section (MCCAS)", ODJFS.
+When the hearing decision orders action to be taken by a managed care plan, the managed care plan shall also send a copy of the notice certifying the agency's compliance with the state hearing decision, to ODM, bureau of managed care.